 The entire process is done with painstaking attention to detail, at all times keeping the quality and freshness of the oil as the primary goal.

 The oil is maintained in storage containers until it is transferred to individual bottles.

 Spartan Oil is not filtered at the production facility, nor is it filtered during the bottling process.
 We have chosen to avoid filtering the olive oil to keep intact the full flavor and nutritional benefits.
 This is done at the minor cost of aesthetics.
-On very rare occasions, you may notice that our oil appears cloudy or that a layer of sediment has settled to the bottom of the bottle.
+On some occasions, you may notice that our oil appears cloudy or that a layer of sediment has settled to the bottom of the bottle.
 This sediment may come out while trying to get the last drops of oil out of your bottle.
 This sediment is perfectly natural and is not an indicator that the oil has gone bad.
 It is perfectly safe for consumption.

 Families in the Sparta region have enjoyed their oil unfiltered for centuries.

 To maximize the freshness and shelf-life of the olive oil, we have searched the world over for the optimum bottle.
 Spartan Oil bottles are all-natural stoneware bottles that mimic the storage containers that ancient spartans used to store their oil.
 Aside from their pleasing rustic appearance, stoneware bottles have several specific benefits, including: